kristopolous/db.js/README.md

 you want to manipulate them.
 You can invoke this with a constraint.

 <h3><a name=constrain> constrain( type, value ) </a> [ <a href=#toc-inserting>top</a> ] </h3>
 This is to constrain the database.
+Only unique types are supported.

-Currently you can enforce a unique key value through something like `db.constrain('unique', 'somekey')`.
+You can enforce a unique key value through something like `db.constrain('unique', 'somekey')`.
 You should probably run this early, as unlike in RDBMSs, it doesn't do a historical check nor does it create a optimized hash to index by this key ... it just does a lookup every time as of now.

+Additionally, if a failure to insert happens, then the insert returns the *conflicting* entry (see below)
+<b>Example:</b>

+    db.constrain('unique', 'uuid');

+    var val = db.insert(
+      {uuid: '1384e53d', data: 'xyz'}, // This will go in {uuid: '1384e53d', data: 'abc'} // This will not.
+    );

+    // Now val will be
+    val = [
+      // This was inserted correctly
+      {uuid: '1384e53d', data: 'xyz'},

+      // The second value was not inserted - it conflicted with the
+      // first value, which is here:
+      {uuid: '1384e53d', data: 'xyz'}
+    ];

 <h3><a name=addif> addIf ( function (candidate) ) </a> [ <a href=#toc-inserting>top</a> ] </h3>
 Specify a function that will get the candidate object to be added and return either true or false